TYPE TWO: The Giver

 You are driven by “pride” which is an expansive feeling, almost like a balloon, where you are filled up by giving to another.

 You have a strong feeling that you know what others need better than they do themselves.
-One of your challenges in relationship is placing a disproportionate amount of attention on others to the point where it can become intrusive on the receiving end.
+One of your challenges in relationship is placing a disproportionate amount of attention on others.
 It ultimately hurts you as you become overly dependent on approval from significant others and it’s painful when the balloon deflates and you feel unappreciated and unseen.

 Working on yourself doesn’t mean you will no longer be a caring or giving person.
 The focus is on learning your own needs and ultimately, giving in its proper, balanced proportion.